 |Strabismus surgery for adults in the United Kingdom indications, evidence base and benefits – 2017||This commissioning resource has been published to help clinicians and commissioners understand the overall cost benefit, and proven effectiveness of strabismus surgery and its positive societal implications.
 Access to strabismus surgery should not be restricted on non-clinical grounds.|

 |Advice on Commissioning of Ophthalmic Services for Children – 2017||This is a briefing document on the themes and issues relevant to commissioning of ophthalmic services for children, on behalf of the Paediatric Sub-committee of The Royal College of Ophthalmologists.|

 |Glaucoma Commissioning Guide (Recommendations) – 2017||Developed using NICE accredited processes the College has worked with stakeholders to produce guidance for commissioning adult-onset glaucoma and adults who are at risk of developing glaucoma.
-Glaucoma Commissioning Guide Recommendations – June 2016 Final and Glaucoma Commissioning Guide Long – June 2016.
+The full document can be accessed here: Glaucoma Commissioning Guide Long.|

 |Commissioning better eye care: Adults with low vision – 2014||This guidance from The College of Optometrists and The Royal College of Ophthalmologists is to help those designing and commissioning eye care to improve the value of their services.|